Ben Konop: Boo Ben Konop Day

-He also has a tribute done in his honor by former national radio icon and current D.C. & Milwaukee radio icon Steve Czaban called "Boo Ben Konop Day" on the day after the MLB All-Star game given that there's nothing else to talk about on that day in regards to sports.
+He also has a tribute done in his honor by radio personality Steve Czaban called "Boo Ben Konop Day" two days after the MLB All-Star game given that there's nothing else to talk about on that day in regards to sports.

 Toledo Blade columnist

-Later, Konop was employed as a columnist for the Toledo Blade where he covered the Detroit Tigers, Bob Dylan's first ever concerts in China and Vietnam, and the first 2011 Republican presidential debate in New Hampshire.
+Following his term as Commissioner, Konop was employed as a columnist for the Toledo Blade where he covered the Detroit Tigers, Bob Dylan's first ever concerts in China and Vietnam, and the first 2011 Republican presidential debate in New Hampshire.

 Enforcement attorney at the Consumer Financial Protection Bureau (CFPB)

 Since 2011, Konop has worked at the CFPB and currently serves as Senior Litigation Counsel in the Office of Enforcememt at the Bureau.
-At the CFPB, in 2016 Konop was lead Bureau counsel on CFPB vs. Bridgepoint, in which the Bureau took action against Bridgepoint Education, Inc., a for-profit college chain for “deceiving students into taking out private student loans that cost more than advertised.”
+At the CFPB, in 2016 Konop was lead Bureau counsel on CFPB vs. Bridgepoint, in which the Bureau took action against Bridgepoint Education, Inc., a for-profit college chain for "deceiving students into taking out private student loans that cost more than advertised."
 Bridgepoint paid a penalty of $8 million to the CFPB and forgave and refunded loans to students totaling $23.5 million.

 In addition, Konop is lead Bureau counsel on CFPB vs. RD Legal in which the CFPB and the New York Attorney General filed a lawsuit against RD for allegedly scamming 9/11 Ground Zero first responders and National Football League concussion victims out of money intended to cover their medical costs.

 In CFPB vs. Gamber, Konop served as lead Bureau counsel in a lawsuit with the Arkansas Attorney General against businesses brokering contracts offering high-interest credit to veterans, many of them disabled, who agreed to sell their retirement or disability benefits in exchange for a lump-sum payment.
 Federal law prohibits agreements under which another person acquires the right to receive a veteran's pension payments.
 The settlement calls for up to a $2.7 million penalty.
 In a related case where Konop served as lead Bureau counsel, military veterans, many of them disabled, who lost their pensions will receive over $9 million in compensation.